In the morning my voice is worse. When Susan asks how our show went as I’m fixing breakfast, all I can do was croak.

 “No, but she could.”

-I called Jace over to the phone.
+I call Jace over to the phone.
 “Tell Hippie we’ll bring Max over to protect him from his mom’s bull dyke girlfriend.”

-Jace sputtered and couldn’t talk.
-I got back on the phone.
+Jace sputters and can’t talk.
+I get back on the phone.

 “Come over here.
 Michael’s dad took your keys.
 We’ll ride bikes to his house to get your car.